makyo/florilegium.ink/content/the-margin-of-the-terrifying.md

 He saw someone do that, I think I remember the story went.
 He was walking, perhaps out in a sulk, and saw someone face the sea, throw their arms wide, cry out to sea foam or ice or some unseen rank of angels, and... well, I do not remember if *he* heard them, necessarily, but that is how it went, right (Freedman p.
 323)?
 Who, though I cry, would hear me among the ranks of angels, and then hundreds of lines later, ten elegies.

-So whenever I get that awkward-shaped piece of grit between my mouth — *every angel is terrifying every angel is* — I think of that scene.
-I think of the way we elevate the unknown to some higher place that ourselves.
+So whenever I get that awkward-shaped piece of grit between my molars — *every angel is terrifying every angel is* — I think of that scene.
+I think of the way we elevate the unknown to some higher place than ourselves.
 I think of the patterns we hunt for in the sea foam, in the waves that can take us under or bash us senseless against some barnacled rock.
 I think about the crush of worlds implied in the calving of an iceberg and how easily that could destroy.
 I think about that rank of angels who, holding me to their breast, could so easily annihilate.

 Do they laugh, the sea foam, the ice, the angels?